 The place of St John’s church in the Camden community is a complex one.
 The story has many layers and means different things to different people, both churchgoers and non-churchgoers.

-The church is a much loved place and the threatened loss of part of the church precinct generates feeling of grief and loss by many in community.
+The church is a much-loved place, and the threatened loss of part of the church precinct generates feelings of grief and loss by many in the community.

 The legacy of the English landscape identity from the early 19th century and the establishment of the Cowpastures is very real and still has a strong presence in the community’s identity and sense of place.
-The English style Gothic church is a metaphor for the Hawdon’s ‘Little England’ allegory.
+The English-style Gothic church is a metaphor for Hawdon’s ‘Little England’ allegory.

-The Cowpastures was the fourth location of European settlement in Australia and the local area still has a strong Anglo-demographic profile.
-These contribute to re-enforce the iconic imagery projected by St John’s church combined with the story of a settler society and its legacy.
+The Cowpastures was the fourth location of European settlement in Australia, and the local area still has a strong Anglo-demographic profile.

 Check out this publication to read more about the Camden district.